 10. Happiness is a hammock

-The scoop and sway of a hammock has been scientifically proven to reduce stress and improve breathing, sleep and concentration.
+Lastly, the scoop and sway of a hammock has been scientifically proven to reduce stress and improve breathing, sleep and concentration.
 Plus, they’re downright relaxing.

 Watch this simple video tutorial on how to make your own DIY hammock, or decorate a basic hammock with different textiles, like fabric strips, macramé, tassels, beads and fringe.
 DIY projects made easy.